FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IKZ_plugin/src/movpe_IKZ/README.md

-# IKZ Plugin
+# MOVPE IKZ Plugin

-This directory contains plugins specific to the IKZ institute.
+This directory contains the MOVPE IKZ plugin for the NOMAD project.

+## Overview

+The MOVPE IKZ plugin is used to parse and process data related to the MOVPE growth process at IKZ.

 ## Structure

 The directory structure is as follows:

+- `movpe1_growth_parser/`: This directory contains the source code for machine "1" at IKZ.
-- `src/`: This directory contains the source code for the plugins.
+- `movpe2_growth_parser/`: This directory contains the source code for machine "2" at IKZ.
-- `tests/`: This directory contains tests for the plugins.
+- `substrate_parser/`: This directory contains the source code for substrate parser.

-Please refer to the README.md file in each subdirectory for more information about each plugin.
+The `parser.py` file contains the logic for parsing the raw data from the MOVPE growth process.
+This includes reading the data from its original format, extracting the relevant information, and transforming it into a structured format.

+The `schema.py` file defines the structure of the data after it has been parsed.
+It specifies the fields that the structured data will contain and the types of those fields.

 ## Installation